-(CBAs) apply to individual employment contracts.
-CBAs can be concluded on a company and inter-company level as well as on an industry level.
+Terms and conditions set forth in collective bargaining agreements (CBAs) apply to individual employment contracts.
+CBAs can be concluded by the trade unions on a company and inter-company level, as well as on an industry level.

-The level of unionisation in Poland amounts to about 11%.
-Most trade unions comprise industry workers (miners, shipbuilders, steelmakers, etc.) and public sector workers (teachers, nurses, doctors, etc.).
+The level of unionisation in Poland amounts to about 12%.
+Most trade unions (62%) comprise public sector workers (teachers, nurses, doctors, etc.) including industry workers (miners, railways, energy sector, etc.).